| |

 Step 3 – Prepping and Painting the Halloween Miniature Signs

 The little wood cutouts are one of my favorite things to purchase at Dollar Tree, I have a stash of them for the different holidays.
-I use them for templates, to give me basic pattern idea to draw but I had never actually made anything with them before.
-My first plan was to use 5 of them from my stash until I found these great vintage styled Halloween yard signs at the Dollar Tree.
+I use them for templates, to give me basic pattern ideas to draw but I had never actually made anything with them before.
+My first plan was to use 5 of them from my stash until I found these great vintage-styled Halloween yard signs at the Dollar Tree.

 To prep the dollar tree signs use a small paint scraper or metal ruler and carefully pry the picture away from the stem.
-I only found three of them at our store so for the other two sign I painted the wood cut outs.
+I only found three of them at our store so for the other two signs I painted the wood cutouts.

 The back side of a dollar tree wood halloween yard sign having the stick pryed off with a paint scraper.

 The vintage signs had glitter sections and a black edge around each one.
-To make them match I grabbed Halloween coloured latex art paints in Halloween colours, plus white and black.
+To make them match I grabbed paints in Halloween colors, plus white and black.

 Three of five halloween signs on a large black board with lights behind them.
 Part of a large halloween wooden sign idea.

-Paint the various parts of your wood cutouts in different Halloween colours.
-Once done use a small paint brush or a black paint pen and paint a black edge around the edge of your wood pieces.
+Paint the various parts of the blank wood cutouts in different Halloween colors.
+Once done use a small paintbrush or a black paint pen and paint a black edge around the edge of your wood pieces.

 Three painted wooden halloween signs for halloween.
 There is a green swamp ghost, a black cat with orange pumpkin and a brightly coloured trick or treat sign.